Hoboneer/sxhkd-parser/README.md

 For more, see the modules prefixed with `hk` in `sxhkd_parser/cli/`.

+## Goals

+- Provide a high-level library for manipulating `sxhkd` configs
+- Be a test-bed for compatible extensions to `sxhkdrc` syntax

 ## Interface Stability

 The library API has no guarantees about stability (yet), but the interface of the CLI tools should be relatively more stable.

+This project follows [semantic versioning](https://semver.org/).
+On v1.0.0, the library API will be stable and the CLI tools will be split into a separate Python package after which they can start to have dependencies.

 ## Quickstart